 Istanbul was first founded on the Asian side, on what is known today as Kadıköy and Pendik.
 Though it was the European part of the city that rose to prominence during the Roman and Ottoman times.
 Together, the two sides of Istanbul are home to some 14 million people today.

-It was on my third visit to Istanbul that I finally made it across the Bosphorus to the city’s sprawling other half.
+It was on my third visit to Istanbul that I finally made it across the Bosphorus to the city’s sprawling eastern half.
 After wrapping up my project at The St. Regis Istanbul, we left the old-moneyed Nişantaşı district and its expensive designer boutiques for the charming waterfront village of Kuzguncuk on the Asian side of the metropolis.

 When I told locals that I met that I was going to spend a few days in Kuzguncuk, everyone seemed to be surprised at first before remarking that it’s a lovely place to visit.
 Those who happened to live in this neighbourhood proudly declared that it is one of the best neighborhoods to live in Istanbul (“it’s safe, clean and uncrowded”).
-Someone said that the city’s intellectuals such as academics, artists and writers started to settle in Kuzguncuk since the 1980s while Cihangir is the preferred area for “another group of intelligentsia, those with fast money such as actors and musicians”.
+Someone said that the city’s intellectuals such as academics, artists, and writers started to settle in Kuzguncuk since the 1980s while Cihangir on the European side is the preferred area for “another group of intelligentsia, those with fast money such as actors and musicians”.

 Here are some of my favourite moments in Kuzguncuk:

 Early morning breeze by the Bosphorus